scottie-l/reading-notes/reading-notes-401/README.md

 - What is bandwidth?
 - How do cloud providers compute service costs?

-- Document the following Vocabulary Terms
+- Document the following Vocabulary Terms:

 - Server Instances
 - Containers